cey-quest/ceyquest/README.md

 npm run dev
 ```

-## 👨‍💻 Contribution & Access
+👨‍💻 Contribution & Access

-This is an open prototype developed for **Idealize 2025** by AIESEC in University of Moratuwa.
+CeyQuest is a personal creation developed from scratch by Anoof MA for Idealize 2025, organized by AIESEC in University of Moratuwa.

-Developed and maintained by:
-- **Anoof MA ** – Full-stack Dev, Product Designer
+This is a solo project — from ideation, design, to development — entirely built and maintained by me.
 ## 📬 Contact

 For questions or feedback: